touzet/pampa/README.md

 PAMPA is still under development.
 If you come across any bugs or unexpected behavior, please take a moment to report it using our GitHub Issues page.
 Just click on the "Issues" tab above and create a new issue.
 You may also contact the author (helene.touzet@univ-lille.fr).

-We value your all feedback and contributions.
+We value all feedback and contributions.
 Thank you for helping us make the PAMPA project better!